Level: 4 | Duration: 1 year | Details: 3 days per week

-Collaborative learning is a key feature of the HNC Performing Arts (Technical Arts) through which you will develop communication, self-management and organisational skills.
-Collaboration is an essential feature of working in the field of Performing Arts and Media Makeup and you will be required to work co-operatively with others to problem solve, manage your assignment workload and support each other to achieve.
+Collaborative learning is a key feature of the HNC Performing Arts (Makeup Artistry in the Creative Industries) through which you will develop communication, self-management and organisational skills.
+Collaboration is an essential feature of working in the field of Performing Arts and Media Makeup and you will be required to work cooperatively with others to problem solve, manage your assignment workload and support each other to achieve.
 The teaching and learning approaches will support you to develop confidence.

-Students who complete the HNC Performing Arts (Technical Arts) (Level 4) may be able to progress onto HND Performing Arts (Technical Arts) at a recognised Higher Education institution
+Students who complete the HNC Performing Arts (Makeup Artistry in the Creative Industries) (Level 4) may be able to progress onto HND Performing Arts (Technical Arts) at a recognised Higher Education institution

 Higher Education Links

 - Duration 50 hours